romi/libromi/arduino_libraries/RomiSerial/docs/Readme.md

     time.sleep(1)
 ```

-In this example we choose 'L' as the opcode of the command.
+In this example we choose `L` as the opcode of the command.
 You are
 free to choose any character but it should correspond to the same
 character used in your code on the Arduino side (see below).